adrienabbey/independent-study/containers-and-kubernetes.md

 - Created a Microk8s VM cluster for learning purposes.
 This lets me easily create snapshots and rollback if I make a mistake.
 - My first goal is to learn how to deploy a simple Docker container on the cluster.

+### I accomplished the following today:

+- Created three Ubuntu VMs running MicroK8s, all of which are now part of the same cluster.
+- Created another VM to run GitLab CE on.
+I'll use this to manage my container images.
+- Configured the GitLab CE VM to use Let's Encrypt certificates (using DNS challenges) and enabled the container repository.

 ### TODO

-1. Create a GitLab container repository for my containers.
+1. Create a GitLab container repository for my containers. **DONE!**
 2. Create a Docker container that I can deploy on my cluster.
-A good start would be a MariaDB container.
+A good start would be a MariaDB container. _In Progress..._
 3. Deploy that container to my microk8s cluster.

+## 2025-03-07 Update

+- Began learning how to use GitLab to host my container images.
+  - Discovered I needed to configure a CNAME on my router in order to properly resolve the registry subdomain
+  - Got the container repository working!